Why You Must Take The Security Of Your WordPress Website Seriously!

 Change the Default WordPress Login URL

-You should change the default URL for your login page as it is very easy to find and locate, and attackers tend to target on that soft spot.
+You should change the default URL for your login page as it is very easy to find and locate, and attackers tend to target that soft spot.
 We recommend using plugins like WPS Hide Login for changing your default login page URL.

 Conduct Regular WordPress Security Scans